north-road/slyr/docs/src/user_guide/troubleshooting.md

  Warning                                                                                                                                                                                   | Rectification                                                                                                                                                                                                                      |
  -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
- Converting CIMBackgroundCallout not implemented yet                                                                                                                                       | In ArcGIS Pro, remove all background items from the label as the layer will not be converted
- Converting CIMCompositeCallout not implemented yet                                                                                                                                        | In ArcGIS Pro, remove all background items from the label as the layer will not be converted
  Converting .gpkg layers is not yet fully supported, layer path has been replaced with a dummy shapefile path                                                                              | See GeoPackages section below
  Group transparency was converted to individual layer transparency (group transparency requires QGIS 3.24 or later)                                                                        | Update your QGIS to QGIS 3.24 or later                                                                                                                                                                                             |
  QgsSvgMarkerSymbolLayer symbol layers cannot be converted yet                                                                                                                             | Amend layers that contain a QGIS SVG Marker as they will not be converted.